-Florida State University is proud to announce the launch of the FSU Legislative Internship Program.
-This internship program will provide undergraduate and graduate students at Florida State University the opportunity to gain valuable experience in Florida’s legislative process during the 60-day Legislative Session, here in Tallahassee, Florida.
+Florida State University is proud to announce that the application for the 2025 FSU Legislative Internship Program is now open!
+This internship program, which begins during legislative committee weeks in January and continues into the 60-day Legislative Session, will provide undergraduate and graduate students at Florida State University the opportunity to gain valuable experience in Florida’s legislative process here in Tallahassee, Florida.

 Strong candidates are expected to be: